-Even though some start-ups didn’t feel any difference as they had already adopted a remote-first culture prior to the lockdown, for a predominant majority of companies adopting remote work will be a bitter pill to swallow.
+Even though some start-ups didn’t feel any difference as they had already adopted a remote-first culture before the lockdown, for a predominant majority of companies adopting remote work will be a bitter pill to swallow.

 Remote working is way more than just leaving the office and working from home!
 For managers, the remote environment will require different skills and better communication – both spoken and written.